Sangarshanan/Online-review-analysis-and-prediction/README.md

 :diamonds: Predicting the customer review rating based on their text using simple logistic regression and TFIDF.

-:diamonds: Getting about 70% accuracy
+:diamonds: About 70% accuracy is reached